At Hensall School we put reading and writing at the heart of learning. This starts with phonics taught through a

 - give children the skills to tackle unfamiliar words as they read

 - enable children to apply the alphabetic code, mastering phonics to spell as they move through school.

 We believe all children can become fluent readers and writers.
 This is why we now teach reading through Little Wandle Letters and Sounds Revised progression.
 It is similar to how we taught phonics previously, but parents with older children in school may notice some key differences, especially in terms of reading books coming home.

-Mrs Thexton is our lead teacher for English and one of the teachers in Y2.
-She has made the following short videos which aim to help parents and carers understand how we teach and support children as they learn to read, and how parents and carers can play a vital role in this crucial learning goal.
+Miss Huntington is our lead teacher for English and the Year 1 and 2 teacher in Oak Class.
+She has made the following short video which aims to help parents and carers understand how we teach and support children as they learn to read, and how parents and carers can play a vital role in this crucial learning goal.
 There is also a video published by Little Wandle explaining the books your child will take home.
-Please note that in the video, Mrs Thexton mentions some documents and links.
+Please note that in the video, Miss Huntington mentions some documents and links.
 These can be found at the bottom of this page.